 Detecting neural structures using dynamic activation includes detecting the locations of action potentials within the interest zone by measuring the discharge rate in neurons and the associated processes.
 The basis of each this discharge is the action potential, during which there is a depolarization of the neuronal membrane of up to 110 mV or more, lasting approximately 2 milliseconds, and due to the transfer of micromolar quantities of ions (e.g., sodium and potassium) across the cellular membrane.
-The complex impedance or resistance change due to the neuronal membrane falls from 1000 to 25 Ωcm.
+The complex impedance or resistance change due to the neuronal membrane falls from $1000 \text{ to } 25 \text{ }\Omega\text{cm}$.
 The introduction of a stimulus and subsequent measurement of the neural response can attenuate noise and improve signal to noise ratios to precisely focus on the response region to improve neural detection, measurement, and mapping.

 In some embodiments, the difference in measurements of physiological parameters (e.g., complex impedance, resistance, voltage) over time, which can reduce errors, can be used to create a neural profiles, spectrums, or maps.
-For example, the sensitivity of the system 100 can single frequency and/or multiple frequencies and/or multiple amplitudes.
-Additional considerations may include multiple frequency evaluation methods that consequently expand the parameter assessments, such as resistivity, admittivity, center frequency, or ratio of extra- to intracellular resistivity.
+For example, the sensitivity of the system 100 can be improved because this process provides repeated averaging to a stimulus.
+As a result, the mapping function outputs can be a unit-less ratio between the reference and test collated data at a single frequency and/or multiple frequencies and/or multiple amplitudes.
+Additional considerations may include multiple frequency evaluation methods that consequently expand the parameter assessments, such as resistivity, admittivity, center frequency, or ratio of extrato intracellular resistivity.